gsrai/gsrai.github.io/README.md

 ## development ##

-`source` is the dev branch, master is only used for deployment as github pages uses the `master` branch as source.
+`source` is the dev branch, master is only used for deployment as github pages serves the `master` branch.

 ### todo ###

-- remove resources and just have public or dist
-- update react and other deps using new boilerplate
 - use paper css and update about and footer
 - postcss?
 - build blog and use dist/assets/posts to store md blog posts